WHATS HOT

 Elastin is a protein found in many tissues in the body, including the skin, ligaments, and bones.
 It is composed of the amino acids’ glycine, valine, alanine, and proline.
 Elastin is made by linking many soluble tropoelastin protein molecules, in a reaction catalyzed by lysyl oxidase, to make a massive insoluble, durable cross-linked array.
 The amino acid responsible for these cross-links is lysine.
 Desmosine and isodesmosine are both found in elastin.

 As we age, our natural production of elastin begins to slow down.
 Elastic fibers break apart and skin loses its elasticity, resulting in the appearance of lines and wrinkles.
-This damage is a part of the aging process and can’t be avoided, though it usually begins relatively , around age 40.
+This damage is a part of the aging process and can’t be avoided, though it usually begins relatively early, around age 40.

 Elastin is a key protein in our skin that is responsible for its elasticity and tonicity.
-As we age, we producing elastin naturally, which leads to our skin sagging, and developing lines, folds, and wrinkles.
-According to Alta Care Laboratories, elastin can be likened to the “rubber of the organism.”
+As we age, we stop producing elastin naturally, which leads to our skin sagging, and developing lines, folds, and wrinkles.
+According to Alta Laboratories, elastin can be likened to the “rubber of the organism.”
 Elastin owes its properties to its thin structure, which resembles rubber.
 This is why elastin is such an important part of keeping our skin looking young and healthy.

 Elastin is a protein found in connective tissue that is responsible for its elasticity.
 It is found in abundance in young skin, but its production decreases with age, resulting in skin that is less elastic and more prone to wrinkles.